(Thomas Wayne) (Flashpoint timeline)

-That night, a powerless Barry Allen enters Wayne Manor to find Bruce.
-He heads into the Batcave and finds Thomas Wayne who attacks him.
-He is angry and confused when Barry keeps calling him Bruce.
-He tells Barry that Bruce is dead which makes hime realize who he is.
+That night, a depowered Barry Allen enters Wayne Manor to find Bruce.
+He heads into the Batcave and finds Thomas Wayne, who attacks him.

 Thomas invents a device that can recreate the accident that gave Barry his powers.
-However, it fails on the first trial but succeeds on the second trial and Barry becomes the Flash again.
+It fails on the first trial.
+But with the second, Barry becomes the Flash again.

 Batman gets called in by Chief Gordon who tries to get him to not be a loner.
-However, Thomas refuses but later regrets this decision when he watches footage of Jim being killed, sent to him by the Joker.
+Thomas refuses.
+However, the Joker then sends him footage of her kidnapping Gordon.

-She tricks Gordon into shooting Judge Dent’s daughter by duct-taping her mouth shut and disguising her as the Joker.
+She also tricked Gordon into shooting Judge Dent’s daughter by duct-taping her mouth shut, and disguising her as the Joker.
 Afterwards, she slashes Jim Gordon’s throat and gets confronted by Thomas.